 We celebrate reading through whole school events like Roald Dahl Day, Author visits and World Book Day.
 Recent themes include Alice in Wonderland and Bedtime stories.

 From letter formation and pencil grips, to creating masterful plotlines and empathetic characters, we understand how complex the process of becoming an independent and skilled writer can be.
 To ensure basic skills are addressed consistently, we supplement our phonics scheme with a whole-school handwriting scheme.
 The scheme, Nelson Handwriting, encourages a neat and consistent cursive style which enables children become automatically fluent in their handwriting, enabling them to concentrate on other areas such as narrative composition.

 Our Key Stage 2 Library was opened in September 2017 and is regularly updated with the latest books.

 We also celebrate a different author each month to promote and encourage the children to read good quality texts.
 Some of the those authors include; Michael Morpurgo, Frank Cottrell Boyce, Pamela Butchart and Louis Sachar.

 Books are used to introduce cross curricular topics and start discussions about the world.
 The books above are just some of the books the children have enjoyed reading.

 Writing is taught in units, which we build up from an initial stimulus such as a visit or an exciting story or activity.
-Speaking and other communication skills feed into writing skills, and are developed rigorously, in order to build vocabularies, confidence and fluency.
+Speaking and communication skills feed into writing skills, and are developed rigorously, in order to build vocabularies, confidence and fluency.
 Pupils write daily in some form or another, across many areas of the curriculum.
 We place value in creativity and expression, across a range of genres and subjects.
 We use ‘Talk for Writing’ or 'The Write Stuff' strategies to further enhance our writing teaching and learning.
 Extended writing sessions take place weekly to develop resilience and independence, consolidate knowledge and provide a finished product after drafting and editing.